Beaufort Medical Malpractice Lawyer

 - Rehabilitation centers (physical therapy, psychiatric rehabilitation, alcoholism or drug abuse rehab, etc.)

-When we believe we can establish a case for medical malpractice, we move forward without fear or favor to hold any responsible medical provider and/or institution accountable.
-Our medical malpractice attorneys are skilled negotiators and respected litigators who have extensive experience handling all aspects of these types of complex claims.
+When we believe we can establish a case for malpractice, we move forward without fear or favor to hold any responsible medical provider and/or institution accountable.
+Our attorneys are skilled negotiators and respected litigators who have extensive experience handling all aspects of these complex medical malpractice claims.
 We are equipped to aggressively pursue full and fair compensation for the undue harm you have suffered.

 Failure to obtain complete medical histories from new patients or to review returning patients’ histories, or ignoring reported symptoms, can lead to diagnostic errors.
 Misreading or misreporting X-rays, MRI, or CAT scans can also cause diagnostic errors.
 Misdiagnosis may lead to improper or even harmful treatment.
 Failed or delayed diagnosis may allow a medical problem to advance and do greater harm as treatment is delayed.
 Cancer patients, in particular, have a better survival rate the sooner their illness is diagnosed and treated.